Frequently Asked Question's

 The dietetic internship program participates in the preselect round which is in January of each year.
-Only graduates and current students at the University of Delaware are eligible to apply during the preselect round of admissions.
+Only graduates and current nutrition students (Didactic Program in Dietetics or Master of Science in Human Nutrition) at the University of Delaware are eligible to apply during the preselect round of admissions.
 Admission is on a competitive basis.
 Most, if not all, local spots are typically filled during the preselect round.
 Once the position is accepted by the student, he/she cannot apply for other internship programs.
 We generally place approximately 17 students in the preselect round, leaving approximately 25 positions available for the computer matching round in February.

 What factors are considered for acceptance into your program?